sjg20/u-boot/doc/develop/bootstd.rst

 iteration is displayed, whether to return iterations even if they did not result in a valid bootflow, whether to iterate through just a single bootdev, etc.

-Then the ordering of bootdevs is determined, by `setup_bootdev_order()`.
-By default, the bootdevs are used in the order specified by the `boot_targets` environment variable.
+Then the ordering of bootdevs is determined, by `bootdev_setup_iter_order()`.
+By default, the bootdevs are used in the order specified by the `boot_targets` environment variable (e.g. "mmc2 mmc0 usb").
 If that is missing then their sequence order is used, as determined by the `/aliases` node, or failing that their order in the devicetree.
 For BOOTSTD_FULL, if there is a `bootdev-order` property in the bootstd node, then this is used as a final fallback.
 In any case, the iterator ends up with a `dev_order` array containing the bootdevs that are going to be used, with `num_devs` set to the number of bootdevs and `cur_dev` starting at 0.

-Next, the ordering of bootdevs is determined, by `setup_bootmeth_order()`.
+Next, the ordering of bootdevs is determined, by `bootmeth_setup_iter_order()`.
 By default the ordering is again by sequence number, i.e. the `/aliases` node, or failing that the order in the devicetree.
-But the `bootmeth order` command can be used to set up an ordering.
+But the `bootmeth order` command or `bootmeths` environment variable can be used to set up an ordering.
 If that has been done, the ordering is in `struct bootstd_priv`, so that ordering is simply copied into the iterator.
 Either way, the `method_order` array it set up, along with `num_methods`.
 Then `cur_method` is set to 0.

 At this point the iterator is ready to use, with the first bootdev and bootmeth selected.
 All the other fields are 0.
 This means that the current partition is